Gianco99/SUEP_HEPMC2_Generator/README.md

    * Build Pythia8 with LHAPDF compatibility
    * Compile the SUEP_generator repo against our Pythia install

-You can build this Docker image, which we will call `suep-generator-WH`, by running the command below:
+You can build this Docker image, which we will call `suep-generator-wh`, by running the command below:

 ```bash
 cd SUEP_HEPMC2_Generator